ydb-platform/reels/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a pull request

+## AI-assisted reel creation

+To create a reel with an AI agent:

+1. Open `PROMPTS/REEL_AGENT_PREPROMPT.md` and copy its contents as the preprompt.
+2. Ask the AI agent to create a new reel using this preprompt, following the docs-driven workflow and brand intro/outro rules.
+3. Use the `template` workspace as the base and follow the preprompt’s instructions for imports, icons, diagrams, and verification.

 ## Acknowledgments

 - [Motion Canvas](https://motion-canvas.github.io/) - Animation framework used for creating the visualizations